leesolway/aa-opcalendar/README.md

 Perm | Auth Site | Example Target Group
  --- | --- | ---
-opcalendar basic_access | Can access this app and see operations based on visibility rules | Everyone opcalendar view_ingame_events | Can see personal and corporation ingame events | Corporation members opcalendar view_ingame_alliance_events | Can see own alliance ingame events | Alliance members opcalendar view_ingame_all_events | Can see all ingame events | Leadership opcalendar create_event | Can create and edit events | Leadership, FCs opcalendar manage_event | Can delete and manage signups | Leadership, FCs
+opcalendar basic_access | Can access this app and see operations based on visibility rules | Everyone opcalendar create_event | Can create and edit events | Leadership, FCs opcalendar manage_event | Can delete and manage signups | Leadership, FCs